ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 * *Forensic Analysis of Private Browsing Artifacts - H Said, N Al Mutawa, I Al Awadhi*
 * *Forensic Analysis and Evidence Collection for Web Browser Activity - A Nalawade, S Bharne, V Mane*

-TBA: "There might be need to login with student account to uni network to gain access to research articles"
+You might have to use your university account/use machines on university network to gain access to certain articles.

 Do not limit yourself to the information above.
 Simply googling the issues can provide more interesting information and possibilities for experimentation.